A forward-backward SDE from the 2D nonlinear stochastic heat equation: The discrete martingale

 \section{The discrete martingale}

 The key advantage of the approximation carried out in \propref{approxubyw} is that we now have an essentially one-dimensional problem.
-Note from the definitions \eqref{dwm}--\eqref{wmtildeic} that if we (fix once and for all $X\in\mathbf{R}^{2}$ and) define
+Note from the definitions \eqref{dwm}--\eqref{wmtildeic}, and also \eqref{wmicintermsofwmtilde} and the white-in-time nature of the noise, that if we (fix once and for all $X\in\mathbf{R}^{2}$ and) define